cristianvasquez/obsidian-lab/README.md

 # Developer log

-## Mar 28: Get similar notes to the current one.
+## Mar 28: POC, Get similar notes to the current one.

 - [X] Proof of concept
 - [X] Run commands directly